 Tactical Data Link Translation Made Easy - What It Takes to Get It Right

 TDL gateways are notoriously difficult and time-consuming to set up and configure.
-They’re also extremely complicated to operate.
+They’re also highly complicated to operate.
 These legacy gateways were intended to be used behind the scenes at Air Operations Centers (AOC) and Control and Reporting Centers (CRCs) by teams of highly experienced experts working in a quiet environment.
 They were not designed to be used by warfighters who are actively engaged in mission activities at the tactical edge of the battlefield.

 Today’s warfighters are digital natives who grew up surrounded by technology.
 They expect ready access to easy-to-use technologies in all aspects of mission activities.
-These warfighters were trained to execute on their role-related tasks and mission objectives, not to operate ultra-complex radio and computer equipment.
+These warfighters were trained to execute their role-related tasks and mission objectives, not to operate ultra-complex radio and computer equipment.
 And, they cannot possibly operate such equipment while simultaneously engaging in mission activities.

 - Modern TDL Gateway Requirements

 - Optimal Design Approaches